Airini Woodhouse

 Airini Elizabeth Woodhouse QSM (née Rhodes; 8 November 1896 – 13 April 1989) was a New Zealand community leader, historian, and author.

 Personal life

-Born Airini Elizabeth Rhodes, in Dunedin, New Zealand, on 8 November 1896, she was an only child.
-She was at first educated on her parents' remote sheep station by a governess and showed an early aptitude for writing.
+Airini Elizabeth Rhodes was born in Dunedin, New Zealand, on 8 November 1896.
+She was an only child.
+She grew up on Blue Cliffs, Canterbury, one of her family's sheep-stations.
+Arini was educated a governess and showed an early aptitude for writing.
 In 1913 she attended Craighead Diocesan School in Timaru.
-She grew up on Blue Cliffs, Canterbury, one of her family's other sheep-stations.

-She married Randal Woodhouse, then Medical Superintendent of Wellington Hospital, on 22 September 1921 at Upper Otaio and then moved to Wellington.
-There Randal immediately resigned from his position and by January 1922 he was in Timaru learning farming from the bottom up.
-They were to have three children, Elizabeth, Carne, and Heaton.
-Randal Woodhouse died on 1 October 1970 and she moved to her mother's house in Timaru.
-She died on 13 April 1989.
+On 22 September 1921 Arini married Randal Woodhouse at Upper Otaio.
+Her husband was the Medical Superintendent of Wellington Hospital, Shortly afterwards Randal resigned from his position to learn farming so he could be the manager of Blue Cliffs station.
+Arini had inherited a first option on the station from her father's estate.
+The couple established a life on Blue Cliffs station and had three children, Elizabeth, Carne, and Heaton.
+Arini's husband died on 1 October 1970 and Arini moved into her mother's house in Timaru.

+Arini died on 13 April 1989.